tumblr/XExtensionItem/README.md

 #### Generic parameters

-In addition to multiple attachments, XExtensionItem also allows applications to pass generic metadata paremters to extensions.
+In addition to multiple attachments, XExtensionItem also allows applications to pass generic metadata parameters to extensions.

 The following parameters are currently supported (more information on each can be found in the `XExtensionItemSource` [header documentation](XExtensionItem/XExtensionItem.h)):